francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

-1. Modify the last example and change the element content (innerHTML) to "Hi my name is (*your name*)".
+1. Modify the last example and change the element content (innerHTML) to "Hi!
+My name is (*your name*)".
 2. Repeat the previous exercise using the onmousemove and ondblclick events.

 ### 2. JavaScript Can Change HTML Styles